robertmuth/Cwerg/FE/Docs/ast.md

 ### ValUndef (undef)
-Special constant to indiciate *no default value*
+Special constant to indicate *no default value*

 Fields: